Cogosense/DmcAccessServer/README.md

     DMC Access Server installation is ready to begin.
     Press any key to continue...

+### Access Server Notes

+If the Access Server is running in a VM, the host OS must place the physical NIC associated the guest virtual interface toward the DMC into a promiscuous mode.
+The Access Server is running a bridge device on this interface and requires that all packets received by the network interface are delivered to the bridge for switching.

 ## Gateway Installer Generation

 A Gateway installation script for the first gateway is generated after the